hauselin/ollama-r/paper/paper.md

 # Conclusion

 `ollamar` bridges a crucial gap in the R ecosystem by providing seamless access to large language models through Ollama.
-Its user-friendly API, flexible output formats, and conversation management utilities enable R users to integrate LLMs into their workflows easily.
+Its user-friendly API, flexible output formats, and conversation management functions enable R users to integrate LLMs into their workflows easily.
 This library empowers researchers and data scientists across various disciplines to leverage the power of locally deployed LLMs, potentially accelerating research and development in fields relying on R for data analysis and machine learning.

 # Acknowledgements